BestTimesToVisit.com Logo

 Getting Around Segovia, Spain

-High-Speed Train (AVE/Avant)
+High-Speed Train (AVE/AVANT)

 Intercity Bus

 Cost:Tickets usually cost between €8 and €12 each way.
+You can often find deals by booking online.

 Rental Car